lakeCoSTR/lakeCoSTR_colab/README.md

 # lakeCoSTR for Colab

-lakeCoSTR is a Python notebook for Google Colaboratory to facilitate the acquisition and aggregation of the Landsat Collection 2 surface temperature product for global lakes.
+lakeCoSTR is a Python notebook for Google Colaboratory to facilitate the acquisition and aggregation of the Landsat Collection 2 surface temperature product for global lakes. lakeCoSTR also will pair user-provided *in situ* data with the Landsat record, providing a ground-truth dataset for users to assess the performance of the Landsat Collection 2 surface temperature estimates for their lake of interest.